 The conference rooms and events center hosts everything from small corporate meetings to boxing to big name comedy acts and concerts.

-And while it doesn’t have a hotel, seven dining options dot the resort, including Lou’s Pizza, Jack’s Bar & Grill, the Coffee Spot, the popular Hugo’s Frog Bar & Chophouse to a branch of the world famous Geno’s Steaks.
+And while it doesn’t have a hotel, seven dining options dot the resort, including Lou’s Pizza, Jack’s Bar & Grill, the Coffee Spot, the popular Hugo’s Frog Bar & Chophouse, a branch of the world famous Geno’s Steaks, Mian, and The Marketplace.

-The 22 acre parcel SugarHouse sits on includes a large 8-story parking garage along with plenty of uncovered parking.
+The 22 acre parcel that Rivers Casino sits on includes a large seven story parking garage along with plenty of uncovered parking.
 Parking is free.
 And while some complain about the casino being pretty smoky, they do have some non-smoking areas.

 1001 N Delaware Avenue